-Thanks to Ebeth Mittman, who organized the event.
-She is one of the Girl Scouts who builds 120lb robots with the troupe Space Cookies.
-She was particularly interested in our research and the therapeutic implications and the uses of wearable technology to support Sensory Processing Disorder – a condition which ranges from ADHD to Autism.
-She was specifically interested in the InflataCorset which has pressure / tactile feedback.
+Kristin Neidlinger gave a presentation on SENSOREE therapeutic bio.media and our design research that lead to designing wearable technology to support Sensory Processing Disorder – a condition which ranges from ADHD to Autism.
+Highlighted was the InflataCorset which has inflatable pressure / tactile feedback.
 When the wearer panics, a heart rate monitor detects increased heart rate and inflates the vest.
 The uniform pressure calms them down, and brings heart back to a resting rate.
 This is somewhat like Temple Grandin’s Hug Machine, except the InflataCorset is wearable and we are using bio-metric sensors to monitor the body.

 A ~10 year old boy admitted, “I could use this for my anger management problems.
 This could help me.
 You don’t want to see me get angry.”
-It was amazing to see his thought process, “But then the kids would see it inflate.
-That might be embarrassing, but then the kids would be relieved, since that would mean that I wasn’t going to get angry.”
+It was amazing to see his thought process, “The kids would see it inflate and warn them to stay clear and they would be relieved, since that would mean that I wasn’t going to get angry.”
 What a smart kid!
-A visual cue of emotions would help others help us as it communicates to others to be aware.
+A visual cue of emotions would communicate to others to give space.

 Here the kids try touch sensors and the GER Mood Sensor.

-Of course, we were inspired by these brilliant kids!
+We are inspired by these brilliant kids!
 Not only do they inspire new inventions, they build 120 lb robots!
 Thank you, Ebeth Mittmann, for co-organizing Science Today for Tomorrow with FLL (First Lego League).
 Ebeth is part of the FIRST robotics team, the Space Cookies, a high school group of Girl Scouts who build robots in partnership with NASA Ames Research Center.
 Every year, given a theme, they build a 120 lb robot in 6 weeks.
 We are inspired by you!
 Keep an eye out for these calm, aware, robot building kids!